gharley/LaserCutBoxes/README.md

 This little app is for designing laser cut boxes for different material thicknesses.
 I have found a number of cool box designs online but invariably they were designed for a different thickness of material than I have on hand and resizing is non-trivial.
-So I wrote these macros to allow me to create a box with any material thickness.
+So I wrote this app to allow me to create a box with any material thickness.

 The app creates a basic "tabbed" box with optional slots to allow for an inset lid.
 Simply